Python-based-evaluation-toolset/retepy/README.md

 ## Quickstart

-### Scenario 0: configure filter with header and chain

 Prepare table schema and filter chain.
 Table schema is a dictionary with key is column name and value is column type following python type.